 - Compile a list of coursework you have completed thus far, and your grades in each course.
 (You may find it helpful to print your academic history from student ACCESS for your personal use.)

 - Create a list of those courses you are considering as part of your proposal.
 Use the online course schedules to find selections.

-After you and your advisors have agreed on your proposed major or minor:
+After you and your advisers have agreed on your proposed major or minor:

 The Faculty Committee is comprised of representatives of each of the College’s divisions: humanities, social sciences, and natural sciences.
-Within a week of the review meeting, you’ll be notified by mail of the committee’s decision.
+You will be notified in writing of the Committee’s decision.

 If your proposal is approved - you will receive a completed major declaration form along with your approval letter.

 If your proposal is conditionally approved - the Committee will give reasons and conditions to be met in order for the proposal to be approved.
 You will be asked to respond to the committee by the deadline listed in your letter.

 If your proposal is not approved - the Committee will give reasons and suggestions for majors (and/or minors) that may be suited to your academic interests.
 In this case, the committee’s decision cannot be appealed.
 Any student is free to submit a new proposal to be reviewed at the next scheduled meeting.

 ***An important and critical part of the interdepartmental application process is to identify a parallel plan in the event that a proposal is not approved.
 This parallel plan identifies an existing major that a student can complete, and is the responsibility of the student.